 It’s the holiday season and you know what that means?

 Christmas shopping!
-And we don’t necessarily mean shopping for Christmas gifts for others.
+And we don’t necessarily mean shopping for Christmas gifts or toys for others.

 Still, with so many to choose from, what is the discriminating holiday shopper to do?

 Don’t worry.
 We’ve got you covered with this list of the best spots to do a little Christmas shopping in Gatlinburg and the mountains.